Updated November 2019

 2. Marketing automation

 Marketing automation can have several nuances in the marketing world.
-When it comes to email, marketing automation refers to the process of an email marketing software sending email campaigns to your customers and prospects based on a set of triggers you’ve pre-defined.
+When it comes to email, marketing automation refers to the process of a technology platform sending email campaigns to your customers and prospects based on a set of triggers you’ve pre-defined.

 For example, Sephora uses marketing automation to send special offers to customers who reach VIP status once they’ve spent $200.